 Even if the other driver has insurance, their coverage might not be enough to cover all your damages, especially in cases involving serious injuries or extensive property damage.
 This is where understanding policy limits and exploring all avenues of compensation becomes critical.

-How a Car Accident Attorney Helps the Process
+How a Car Accident Attorney Helps the Claims Process

 - Investigate: We’ll meticulously investigate your accident to uncover all the facts to clearly answer the question: Who do I sue after a car accident?
 Then we will build a rock-solid case, leaving no stone unturned in our pursuit of justice.